wezm/wezm.net/v2/content/posts/2026/tech-stack/index.md

 #### Desktop Computer

-My computer is a desktop machine that I assembled myself in 2023, it has had a few upgrades since I last documented it—how great are upgradable computers!
+My computer is a desktop machine that I assembled myself in 2023, it has had a few upgrades since I last documented it—how great are upgradeable computers!

 - AMD Ryzen 9 9950X3D 16-Core/32-Thread Processor
 - 64 Gb DDR5 6000 MT/s RAM